top of page

 Walfrid 'the Shoveler'

 Saint Walfrid, or Sunte Wolfrydus in the Grunning-Saxon speech, was portrayed as a peacemaker and a farmer.
 A man of stature who had denounced the violence of the feud society Frisia was (Künzel 2022).
 Who devoted his life to the peace of Christ, and worked to cultivate savage land.
 Saint Walfrid became a symbol of peace and justice.
 Traditionally, Saint Walfrid is depicted with a shovel as a token of his humbleness and his work; ora et labora.
 The Frisian word for a shovel is skep, and the translation of 'the Creator' is de Skepper.
 Indeed, 'the shoveler'.
-And then we don't mean a certain type of duck.
+And then we do not mean a certain type of duck.

 This is what Walfrid did.
 Creating fertile, arable land.
 The area he cultivated is known as the Groninger Woldgebied, or Woudgebied.
 The Woldgebied is former wooded peatlands.
-After the peat was commercially exploited in Middle Ages, and the land irrigated to make it dry, the soil had sunk about 1 to 1.5 metres below mean sea level.
+After the peat was commercially exploited in Middle Ages, and the land irrigated to make it dry, the soil had sunk about 1 to 1.5 meters below mean sea level.
 With from the south the peat rivers Hunze and Fivel flowing close by, and the fact the sea ever so often flooded the area from the north, protecting these low-laying lands with a dike against influx of water was required (see notes below for a map).

 Cultivation of the land of the Woldgebied might have been initiated from the settlement of Onderdendam.
 Old Frisian law of district Hunzingo stated that 'wold men' are tried under the jurisdiction of Olderdomme, which is the present-day village of Onderdendam (Clingeborg 1977).

 According to folklore, Walfrid built the first dikes of the province of Groningen, and it was he who was responsible for the creation of the semi-circular dike enclosing the Woldgebied area.
 A dike known today as the Wolddijk.
 This dike ran from Noorderhoogebrug (see notes below) to the settlement of Woltersum.
 Land enclosed by this dike is also called the Schepperij Innersdijk ‘shovelry inside-dike’.
-However, there's no proof that it was indeed Walfrid who constructed this dike.
+However, there is no proof that it was indeed Walfrid who constructed this dike.
 Bit too much credit for Walfrid, maybe.

 Hardworking Walfrid is also being held responsible for the construction of the Walfridusbrug ‘Walfridus’ bridge’ across the River Hunze.
-In Latin known as pons sancti Walfridi.
+In the Latin language known as pons sancti Walfridi.
 The bridge is since long gone, but stood where township Noorderhoogebrug ‘northern-high-bridge’ is today.
 Walfrid built this bridge to avoid fording the river and thus to ease his very frequent hikes to the Saint Martin Church in Groningen for prayers.
-It was after all twice-daily hikes of in total about 60 kilometres back and forth between Bedum to Groningen.
+It was after all twice-daily hikes of in total about 60 kilometers back and forth between Bedum to Groningen.

 But he never walked alone!

-Note 1 – Legend has it that many followed Walfrid every day to the church in Groningen barefoot too.
+Note 1 – Legend has it that many followed Walfrid every day to the church in Groningen barefoot, too.
 Like a true monk of the Nodosi order.
 One day in winter when it had been snowing, one of Walfrid's followers could not keep up because his feet were too cold, Walfrid said to the man to place his feet in his footprints.
-Walfrid's footprints in the snow miraculously stayed warm.
+Walfrid's footprints in the snow miraculously remained warm.

 Note 2 – Since football somehow seeped into this blog post, we should mention that the internationally renowned football player Arjen Robbe was born in Bedum in 1985.
 He played among others at Chelsea, Real Madrid, and Bayern Munich.
 Currently, Robbe plays at FC Groningen again.
 Was Robbe blessed by the miracle skies above Bedum as well?

 By the way, Brother Walfrid from Ireland is buried in the Mount Saint Michael Cemetery in Dumfries on the Ninth, Scotland.
 According to some, etymologically Dumfries can be explained as the dun ‘stronghold’ of the Frisians (McClure 1910).
-We'll use every opportunity to connect everything with Frisia, of course, and hold on to this more than a century-old explanation.
+We will use every opportunity to connect everything with Frisia, of course, and hold on to this more than a century-old explanation.

-Furthermore, there's another saint named Walfrid from Pisa, who established in the year 754 an abbey at Monte Verde in the region of Tuscany in Italy.
+Furthermore, there is another saint named Walfrid from Pisa, who established in the year 754 an abbey at Monte Verde in the region of Tuscany in Italy.
 He is also known as Galfrido or Gualfredus.
 Walfrid of Pisa’s cult was approved quite recently, in 1861.
 His feast day is on February 15.
 Just like Bedum, the tower of Pisa leans as well.

 Note 4 – Area the Woldgebied with the Wolddijk ‘Wold-dike’